 On Sunday, Gov. Jerry Brown signed a new law that would shed further light on police misconduct—marking a new era of transparency.
-The measures begin to undo decades of laws and court decisions that had made California the nation’s most secretive state for police records.
-Sen. Nancy Skinner, author of one of the measures, Senate Bill 1421, said that, “California is finally joining other states in granting access to the investigatory records on officer conduct that the public truly has a right to know.”
+The measures began to undo decades of laws and court decisions that had made California the nation’s most secretive state for police records.
+Sen. Nancy Skinner, author of one of the measures, Senate Bill 1421, said that “California is finally joining other states in granting access to the investigatory records on officer conduct that the public truly has a right to know.”
 Skinner’s bill will allow the public to view investigations of officer shootings and other major uses of force—including, lying while on duty.

 Despite usually being seen as a contender for social change, California is the only state where even prosecutors cannot directly obtain officer personnel files.
 Under this current system, prosecutors and criminal defendants must jump through a million hoops before getting any access of those records.
 Because of California’s confidentiality laws, police misconduct by police witnesses is often kept under wraps in court.
 Brown also, signed a second measure, Assembly Bill 748, requiring departments statewide to release body-worn cameras and other video and audio recordings of officer shootings and serious uses of force within 45 days unless doing so would interfere with an ongoing investigation—making California one of the most transparent in the country.